This rule is currently archived

-SSW also queues a build process that deploys the changes to our live Australian live production server.
+The www.ssw.com.au website also queues a build process that deploys the changes to our Australian staging server.
+A developer can then use Octopus deploy to push it live to our Australian and US production sites.

 The process that syncs to our external servers is very quick.
 Only the changes in TFS since the last deployment are sent.
 This typically takes under 10 seconds to complete.

 If the build fails then no changes would get pushed to staging and developers should swarm to fix the build.

 Figure: See the build failing and who requested it